spite/Storyline.js/README.md

 - *cut to* instanteously changes to {value}
 - *linear to* will linearly interpolate from the last defined value to {value}
+- *easein to* will ease in from the last defined value to {value}
+- *easeout to* will ease out from the last defined value to {value}
-- *ease to* will ease in-out from the last defined value to {value}
+- *easeinout to* will ease in and out from the last defined value to {value}

+and you can register your own easing with the "registerEasing" method.

 #### Minimal example ####